 Major 7th arpeggio over V7 chord

 It is quite normal to apply the trick previously discussed over one of the most famous chord progression used in jazz standards, the II-V-I sequence.
-For simply learning we will play it in the key of C. So we will get three chords Dm7, G7 and and Cmaj7 respectively the II, the V and the I degrees.
+For simply learning we will play it in the key of C. So, we will get three chords Dm7, G7 and Cmaj7 respectively the II, the V and the I degrees.

 The V7 chord being G7, you have to play a Fmaj7 arpeggio (F is the b7 of G7).
 Knowing that Fmaj7 is made of F, A, C and E, it will highlight the 9th, the eleventh and the thirteenth of the V7 chord.

 Here is an example to illustrate this technique.
 Try to put this in your guitar solos.

 This second II-V-I example is in the key of Bb.
-So we have three chords, Cm7 (II), F7 (V) and Bbmaj7 (I).
-As you can see in bar 2, you can play an Ebmaj7 arpeggio (Eb, G, Bb and G) from the minor seventh (b7) of the V7 chord which is F7.
+So, we have three chords, Cm7 (II), F7 (V) and Bbmaj7 (I).
+As you can see in bar 2, you can play an Ebmaj7 arpeggio (Eb, G, Bb and G) from the minor seventh (b7) of the V7 chord that is F7.